 Write-offs are charged against previously booked impairments.
 If no specific impairment is recorded on basis of IRC decision making from the past, the write-off is included directly in the profit and loss account under ‘Impairments’.

 Modification of financial assets

-Modification of terms and conditions arise from lending operations where FMO enters into arrangements with their clients, which implies modifications to existing contractual cash flows or terms and conditions.
+Modification of contractual cashflows and terms and conditions, arise from lending operations where FMO enters into arrangements with their clients, which implies modifications to existing contractual cash flows or terms and conditions.
 Such arrangements are usually initiated by FMO when financial difficulty occurs or is expected with a borrower.
 The purpose of such an arrangement is usually to collect original debt over different terms and conditions from the borrower.
 Modifications may include extending the tenor, changing interest rate percentages or their timing, or changing of interest margin.